-- 34 spine-tailed devil rays were captured and released alive - Three seabirds were reported caught (one common diving petrel, one flesh-footed shearwater and one unidentified prion) and were released alive - Four common dolphins were reported caught and were released alive - No turtles were reported caught - No oceanic whitetip sharks, silky sharks, whale sharks or great white sharks were reported caught
+- Four spine-tailed devil rays were captured and two were released alive, the rest were dead. - 8 seabirds were reported caught (all common diving petrels) and two were released alive, the rest were dead. - No dolphins were reported caught. - No turtles were reported caught. - No oceanic whitetip sharks, silky sharks, whale sharks or great white sharks were reported caught.

-Table 14: Catch composition from 2 observed purse seine trips targeting skipjack and operating within New Zealand fisheries waters in 2021.
+Table 14: Catch composition from the one observed purse seine trip targeting skipjack and operating within New Zealand fisheries waters in 2023.
+Note that only 4 out of 57 sets were targeting skipjack, the others targeted blue mackerel and kahawai.